ObjexxFCL: Objexx Fortran Compatibility Library

-The ObjexxFCL is a C++ library that provides Fortran-compatible array, string, formatted i/o, and intrinsic function support for Fortran-to-C++ migrations and some additional components and capabilities to support reengineering and modernization of technical C++ applications.
+The ObjexxFCL is an open source C++ library that provides Fortran-compatible array, string, formatted i/o, and intrinsic function support for Fortran-to-C++ migrations and some additional components and capabilities to support reengineering and modernization of technical C++ applications.

 Fortran Migration